-Ben Kienzle is a Senior Lecturer (Assoc.
+Dr Ben Kienzle is a Senior Lecturer (Assoc.
 Prof.) in the Defence Studies Department at King’s College London.
-In this position, he is one of the academic tutors at the Royal College of Defence Studies, the senior college of the Defence Academy of the United Kingdom.
+He serves as the Director of Academic Studies and academic advisor to the Commandant at the Royal College of Defence Studies, the senior college of the Defence Academy of the United Kingdom.
 At King’s, he is also the lead of the Defence & Diplomacy research theme as well as an Associate Researcher at the Centre for Science & Security Studies (CSSS).
-Since 2018, he is a trustee and executive board member of the British International Studies Association (BISA).
+Since 2018, he is an elected trustee and executive board member of the British International Studies Association (BISA).

 Ben joined the Defence Studies Department in 2014 after completing a Marie Curie fellowship at CSSS and a postdoctoral research project at the Institut Barcelona d’Estudis Internacionals (IBEI), where he remains a member of the Observatory of European Foreign Policy.
 He holds a PhD (summa cum laude) in International Relations from the Universitat Autònoma de Barcelona (2010) and an MA with distinction in Peace and Conflict Studies from the University of Ulster (2003).
 As part of his doctoral studies, he was a visiting researcher at the University of California, Berkeley (Institute of European Studies), the University of Cambridge (Centre of International Studies) and the Université Libre de Bruxelles (Institute of European Studies).